 Safety measures to follow while using Thailand’s public transport

-After a two-month-long hiatus, Thailand has resumed its business and operations for locals and tourists.
 To prevent the re-emergence of the COVID-19 virus, several precautionary measures have been adopted for locals and tourists.

 The opening of businesses, malls, food stalls, and restaurants has seen a significant number of people use the local public transport for commuting.
-To get a glimpse of the same, Mark Wien’s set out on a tour in Bangkok to understand what the new normal looks like.
-He was overwhelmed to see that the government has been taking all the necessary measures for hygiene and social distancing in public transport.
+To get a glimpse of the same, Mark Wiens set out on a tour in Bangkok to understand what the new normal looks like.
+He was delighted to see that the government has been taking all the necessary measures for hygiene and social distancing in public transport.

 Some measures taken by the government on the BTS or Skytrain are :